 A metal tool shed offers a fairly durable exterior.
 Thanks to the metal tool shed being as “tough as nails” this exterior material also guarantees you a long-lasting shed.
 Another benefit is that metal material is resistant to fire, insects, and rot.
 Also, metal tool sheds can be a bit cheaper than wood and even some plastic.

 Even though metal is impervious to bugs and rot, it can be susceptible to rust and impact damage.
 Metal tool sheds can be dented if objects such as a stray baseball or branch encounter them.

 If purchased as a kit from a big-box store, metal tool sheds do not offer much in the way of customization.
 Plus, their frames are known to be susceptible to high winds, snow load, and other natural elements, as evidenced by customer reviews like this.

 While all plastic tool sheds and many metal tool sheds come just as they are, there is much more flexibility to customize with wood.
-Although there are some kits available, most wooden tool sheds are hand-built by a shed manufacturer.
+Most wooden tool sheds are hand-built by a shed manufacturer.
 The majority of shed manufacturers (including Sheds Unlimited) offer customization options including siding type, paint or stain color, trim color, and much more.
 Wooden sheds can be delivered fully assembled or as a shed kit.